ibm-cloud-docs/vpc/known-issues.md

 {: #s390x-confidential-computing-vpc-known-issues}

 **Issue:** When [listing instance profiles](/apidocs/vpc#list-instance-profiles) or [retrieving an instance profile](/apidocs/vpc#get-instance-profile), s390x instance profiles don't include the required `values` property in the `confidential_compute_modes` object.
 See [s390x instance profiles](/docs/vpc?topic=vpc-vs-profiles&interface=ui) for a complete list of profiles.

+### Memory-related statistics aren't available for confidential computing virtual servers
+{: #memory-statistics-confidential-computing-vpc-known-issues}

+**Issue:** By design, memory-related statistics for the confidential computing virtual server instances aren't available due to the encrypted memory architecture that protects data confidentiality.
+This is different from conventional virtual server instances where memory metrics are available for monitoring and observability.

 ## Image known issues
 {: #image-vpc-known-issues}